Ira Glass is one of those rare media figures whose style became infrastructure.

 Once Glass and his colleagues showed what carefully edited narrative audio could do, the medium opened.
 Producers borrowed the segmented structure, the emotional reveal, the blend of reporting and memoir, the use of music as pacing rather than decoration, and the willingness to let eccentricity coexist with seriousness.

 The show itself also generated concrete successors.
 The official about page notes spinoffs and related productions including Serial, S-Town, Nice White Parents, The Improvement Association, and The Trojan Horse Affair.
-That is an empire of form, not just a successful program.
+That is an empire of form, more than a successful program.

-The awards matter because they mark a real change in medium status
+The awards matter because they mark a change in medium status

 The official This American Life site says the program has won nine Peabody Awards, that the television version won three Emmys, and that the broader operation won the first Pulitzer Prize ever awarded to a radio show or podcast.